GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### Device SDK system allocation reservations

-The client reserves some space in memory so that it can continue operations during a memory exhaustion event.
-This reservation allows the client to continue processing ongoing coroutines, clean up scheduled tasks, unroll ongoing transmissions and buffers, and shut down sockets.
+The Device SDK reserves some space in memory so that it can continue operations during a memory exhaustion event.
+This reservation allows the Device SDK to continue processing ongoing coroutines, clean up scheduled tasks, unroll ongoing transmissions and buffers, and shut down sockets.

 By default, this memory space is set to 2 KB.
 For example, if you run `iotc_maximum_heap_usage` to set a maximum heap size of 20 KB, 2 KB is reserved for cleanup scenarios.
 18 KB are then available for all other operations.